 The Department for Work and Pensions (DWP) is responsible for welfare, pensions and child maintenance policy.
 Content on the site includes press releases, recent consultation documents and many other publications.

 This is the web site of the European Commission’s Directorate General for Employment, Social Affairs and Inclusion, which is concerned with employment and social policy within the EU, including anti-discrimination measures.
-The “Publications and documents” section includes links to legislation, and a database of reports, consultation documents, and other documents 1990 onwards, and “News and multimedia” includes a news archive 2004 onwards.
+The “Publications and documents” section includes links to legislation, and a database of reports, consultation documents, and other documents 1990 onwards.

 The First-tier Tribunal (Social Security and Child Support) deals with appeals from decisions of the Department for Work and Pensions and the Child Support Agency, as well as other government departments and local authorities, concerning social security, child support, income support, housing and other benefits.
 It was formerly known as the Social Security and Child Support Appeal Tribunal, and earlier still as the Appeals Service.
 Since 3 November 2008 it has formed part of the First-tier Tribunal’s Social Entitlement Chamber.
 This section of the GOV.UK web site has information on the appeal procedure, with links to forms and procedural rules.

 The Independent Case Examiner was established in 1997 and investigates complaints about certain government organisations that deal with benefits and financial support, including the Child Support Agency, the Northern Ireland Social Security Agency, Jobcentre Plus, the Disability and Carers Service, the Financial Assistance Scheme, Debt Management, and Child Maintenance and Enforcement Division (Northern Ireland).
 This section of the GOV.UK web site provides information on the Independent Case Examiner’s responsibilities, activities and publications.
 Archived annual reports are available back to 2000/2001.